assafmo/assafmo.github.io/_posts/2018-04-11-yarn-offline.md

     cp -n /path/to/imported/yarn-offline-mirror/* ~/yarn-offline-mirror/
     ```

 4. Install the new packages.
-This step also fixes `existing-project/yarn.lock`.
+This step also fixes `existing-project/yarn.lock` after we messed with it in step 1.

     ```bash
     cd existing-project/